heymarkwetzel/postikard/pages/about.md

 ---
 layout: page
-title: About Me
+title: About Postikard
 permalink: /about/
 ---

-Placeholder for Postikard.
+We'll write this soon.

 In the meantime, check us out on [Instagram](https://www.instagram.com/postikard) or send some snail mail to someone you know!